mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 The soft, sponge-like tissue in the center of most bones.
 It produces white blood cells, red blood cells, and platelets.

 **bowel**
 The long, tube-shaped organ in the abdomen that completes the process of digestion.
-The bowel has two parts, the small bowel and the large bowel.
-Also called intestine.
+The bowel has 2 parts: the small bowel and the large bowel.
+Also called the intestine.

 **bowel movement**
 Movement of feces through the bowel and out the anus.
 Also called defecation.

 **breastbone**
-The long flat bone that forms the center front of the chest wall.
-The breastbone is attached to the collarbone and the first seven ribs.
-Also called sternum.
+The long, flat bone that forms the center front of the chest wall.
+The breastbone is attached to the collarbone and the first 7 ribs.
+Also called the sternum.

-**CAT Scan or Computed Axial Tomography**
+**CAT scan or computed axial tomography**
 A series of detailed pictures of areas inside the body taken from different angles.
 The pictures are created by a computer linked to an x-ray machine.
 Also called computed tomography scan, computerized axial tomography scan, computerized tomography, and CT scan.

 **catheter**
-A flexible tube used to deliver fluids into or withdraw fluids from the body.
+A thin, flexible tube used to deliver fluids into or withdraw fluids from the body.

 **central venous catheter**
 A thin, flexible tube that is inserted into a vein in the upper arm, thigh, or neck or below the collarbone.
 It is guided (threaded) into a large vein near the heart called the vena cava or into the right atrium of the heart.
-It is used to give intravenous fluids, blood transfusions, and chemotherapy and other drugs, and for taking blood samples.
-It avoids the need for repeated needle sticks
+It is used to give fluids, blood transfusions, and chemotherapy and other drugs, and for taking blood samples.
+It avoids the need for repeated needle sticks.

 **clot**
-To change from a liquid form into a solid or semi-solid; for example when blood clots it changes from a liquid to a semi-solid, helping to stop bleeding.
+To change from a liquid form into a solid or semi-solid; for example, when blood clots it changes from a liquid to a semi-solid, helping to stop bleeding.

 **dietitian**
 A health professional with special training in nutrition who can help with dietary choices.
-Also called nutritionist.
+Also called a nutritionist.

 **dizziness**
 A sensation of instability and sometimes a feeling that you are about to fall.

 **dose**
-The amount of medicine taken, or radiation given, at one time.
+The amount of medication taken, or radiation given, at one time.

 **echocardiograph**
 A medical device that sends pulses of high-frequency sound into the heart and uses the sound waves that bounce back to produce an image called an electrocardiogram.
-The echocardiograph is used to detect abnormalities in the heard.
+The echocardiograph is used to detect abnormalities in the heart.
 Also called an EKG.

 **electrolysis**
 A beauty treatment where an electric current is used to kill the roots of hairs.